davehtaylor/linked_list/README.md

 - Counting the number of elements in the list
 - Counting occurrences of a specific value
 - Printing specific element in the list
-- Printing all elements in the list
+- Printing all elements in the list forward or in reverse
 - Deleting the first node
 - Deleting the last node
 - Deleting arbitrary elements